 confident that you can update it correctly.

-command enables users to select a list of unique individuals from their contacts and
+[coming in v2.0]The Create group command enables users to select a list of unique individuals from their contacts and

 create a group comprising those chosen members.

-command, but instead of clearing the person list, this command would
+[coming in v2.0]This command will be very similar to the clear command, but instead of clearing the person list, this command would

 clear the task list instead.

-command in TeamTracker offers users the convenience of reverting the most recent action with a
+[coming in v2.0]The Undo command in TeamTracker offers users the convenience of reverting the most recent action with a

 simple command.
 Whether an accidental deletion or unintended modification, this feature provides you a quick